AnantharamanLab/ViWrap/README.md

 * Add "run_wo_reads" option to allow directly identifying viral scaffolds from metagenomes/genomes without the usage of metagenomic/genomic reads.
 * Introduce "vb-vs" and "vb-vs-dvf" to the "identify_method" option to allow using the overlapped virus identification results for downstream analysis.
 * Provide flowchart.
+* Provide "scf2lytic_or_lyso.summary.txt" for the VIBRANT result, "vRhyme_best_bin_lytic_and_lysogenic_info.txt" and
+  "vRhyme_best_bin_scaffold_complete_info.txt" for vRhyme generated vRhyme_best_bins.
+Then, based on the formulas of "Lytic and lysogenic viruses/scaffolds" (See "Notes - Lytic and lysogenic viruses can bin together" in "Output Explanations"), make modified vRhyme_best_bins (some bins are split into scaffolds).
+The corresponding downstream analysis has also been changed accordingly.